firmai/snowde.github.io/_posts/2017-12-18-stepping-into-the-diaspora.md

 *Moreover the distinction between the beforementioned three concepts are also unclear.
 Ex.
 Shakira's dad is Lebaneses, he was borne in NY, Shakira was born in Columbia and Raised Cateholic.
 Is Shakira Lebanese?*

-However there is a smattering of studies here and there.
-What is clear is that there is some diasporas that do extremely well.
+There is a smattering of studies here and there.
+These studies lack emperical justication for the postulated theories.
+What is made  clear is that there is some diasporas that do extremely well, the justification is left moot.
+The following theories seem defensible.

 1. Education:
   The majority of these nationalities emphasise education.